justanr/Flask-Transfer/README.rst

 Flask-Transfer
 ==============

-Validate, process and persist uploaded files through a single object instead of cramming all that stuff into your routes or writing your own pipeline for it.
+Validate, process and persist file uploads easily through a single object instead of cramming all that stuff into your routes.

 Tired of this?
 --------------